 How to make Pellet Grilled Old Bay Chicken Wings:

-If the wings are not crispy enough for your liking, place them into an air fryer for 5 minutes, or broil them in your oven.
+- If these pellet grilled chicken wings are not crispy enough for your liking, place them into an air fryer for 5 minutes, or broil them in your oven.

 When to serve: